martinsumner/kv_index_tictactree/docs/SEGMENT_FILTERED_SST.md

 So the approximate overall size of the filter will be around 10 bits per key.
 This would no longer yield the block and position, so to extend this, the full position can be added by bit-shifting the SegmentID and adding the position to each entry before rice encoded.
 This would provide equivalent size and false positive rate to the Slot-based Segment Index, but with the added advantage that the filter would only need to be processed until the accumulated count exceeds the bit-shifted SegmentID that is being searched.

-Most of the efficiency is gained from identifying the block, and not the full position - so a compromise might be just to add a 3-bit block ID rather than a 7-bit position, and this would allow for either a 4-bit reduction in size of a 4x improvement in false positive rate.
+Most of the efficiency is gained from identifying the block, and not the full position - so a compromise might be just to add a 3-bit block ID rather than a 7-bit position, and this would allow for either a 4-bit reduction in size, or a 4x improvement in false positive rate.

 ## Efficiency of Segment-filtering